socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'enable_previews' => true,

-By default, Nextcloud can generate previews for the following filetypes:
+By default, cyfrSpaces can generate previews for the following filetypes:

 - Image files
 - Covers of MP3 files